KunVinn/CTM-Clock/README.md

 ### Why no framework?

-The site has rich interactivity (camera capture, pattern matching, dynamic glossary tooltips, script toggle, music player, wake lock) yet is entirely vanilla JS.
+The site has rich interactivity (camera capture, pattern matching, dynamic glossary tooltips, script toggle, music player, wake lock, hover-zoom labels, practitioner picker, email relay) yet is entirely vanilla JS.
 No React, no Vue, no Svelte.
 Reasons:

-- **Total weight under 200 KB** uncompressed including all 8 pages, glossary, music data, the entire SVG clock — vs. typical React landing pages at 500 KB+ minimum
+- **Total weight under 200 KB** uncompressed including all 9 pages, glossary, music data, the entire SVG clock — vs. typical React landing pages at 500 KB+ minimum
 - **No build step** — the source code IS the deployable.
 Edit the file, refresh the browser
 - **Every line is auditable** by anyone who reads JavaScript